ArieHein/terraform-train/azure/TF4/readme.md

 terraform plan --var-file ..\environments\dev.tfvars
 ```

-Thus, allowing us to use a different environment files on each execution.
+Thus, allowing us to use a different environment file on each execution.
 This is why it is so important that the structure of the environment files is consistent.

 ## Summary